arcpublishing/arcpublishing.github.io/docs/examples/content-api/multisite.md

 The above scenario works if the content author has a particular url in mind for each document on each website.
 Most of the time, however, authors just want to publish a story and have the URL generated for them.
 Furthermore, what if different websites have different ideas about how URLs should look?
 A simple blog might want all articles to have dates in the url, e.g., /2018/01/18/river-turtles-defeat-mountain-goats.html, while a large newspaper might want everything subdivided into sections, like The Mountain Village Gazette above.

-Both scenarios can be handled using *URL formats*, which is Arc's solution for automatically generating URLs, and is now fully multi-site compatible.
+Both scenarios can be handled using *URL formats*, which is Arc's solution for automatically generating URLs, and is now fully multi site compatible.
 The complete rules for URL generation are beyond the scope of the this document, but can be found the in URL Service API Documentation, as well as in the URL Serice web app.

 For now, let's create a URL-formatting rule for The Mountain Village Gazette which would generate the URL we used above: